 How to do it:

-- A basic balance exercise is standing on one foot, lifting the other leg off the floor
+- A basic balance exercise is standing on one foot, lifting the other leg off the floor.

-- If that’s too easy, try using an unstable surface such as a wobble board or cushion
+- If that’s too easy, try using an unstable surface such as a wobble board or cushion.

-- Brace your core and lift your supporting leg off the floor
+- Brace your core and lift your supporting leg off the floor.

-- Try and remain as still as possible
+- Try and remain as still as possible.

 - To challenge yourself, try then closing your eyes, but only if comfortable – and safe to do so.

-Unstable surface training can be beneficial to regain proprioception in the feet and legs after an injury has occurred.
-It may be beneficial as part of an overall program as well.
-Proprioception is the ability to stabilise oneself against perturbations – i.e. readjusting position and posture when our balance is challenged.
-Proprioception is largely developed through childhood, but it can be retrained if lost through injury or detraining and is therefore worth implementing throughout life.
+Proprioception is the ability to stabilise oneself against perturbations – i.e., readjusting position and posture when our balance is challenged.
+Proprioception is largely developed through childhood, but it can be retrained if lost through injury or de-training and is therefore worth implementing throughout life.